sudsho/leetcode-solutions/README.md

 - 2025-05-19: moved a hard problem note inline.
 - 2025-05-29: fixed alphabetical order in the table.
 - 2025-06-03: normalized difficulty wording.
+- 2025-06-08: fixed alphabetical order in the table.